carlesfernandez/oe-gnss-sdr-manifest/README.md

 Repo Manifests for building systems based on meta-gnss-sdr
 =============================================
-This repository provides Repo manifests to setup the OpenEmbedded build system with meta-gnss-sdr and some interesting boards
+This repository provides Repo manifests to setup the OpenEmbedded build system with meta-gnss-sdr and a Zedboard.

 OpenEmbedded allows the creation of custom linux distributions for embedded systems.
 It is a collection of git repositories known as *layers* each of